 So with all this information, we could be seeing a huge increase in shipping containers being used for homes in more cities all over the world, and we couldn’t welcome it more!
 If it’s cheaper, more practical and involves steel containers then we’re in!

-While we provide some of the best steel containers which you can use for all sorts of things, we also specialise in site accommodation in London!
+While we provide some of the best steel containers which you can use for all sorts of things, we also specialise in site cabins for hire in London!
 For more information, contact us on 020 7384 1677 and speak to one of our team today!